AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/007-venatori-problems.md

 We approached the elevator and I stopped and the guy following me ran into me.
 "Uh, can we take the stairs."
 I looked at the hotel elevator that was just as bad as the one in the AU building with its plate glass walls.

 The guy behind me  shoved me towards the elevator.
-"Let's get going."
+"Let's get going.
+You don't want to keep Ms. Slow waiting."

+"I bet I can beat you up to the

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc5MTUyNDQzMiwtMTU1OTU0NDAzMSwtMj
-YwMTQ3ODkwLDE4MzEyNDUyNTAsMjA4OTU0Nzk2NywtMTkxOTk5
-MzUyMywtMTQ2Mjg1NjczNiwtNzk3NTY4MDcwLC04Mjk5NTkyNz
-ddfQ==
+eyJoaXN0b3J5IjpbMTk0MDQxODQsLTc5MTUyNDQzMiwtMTU1OT
+U0NDAzMSwtMjYwMTQ3ODkwLDE4MzEyNDUyNTAsMjA4OTU0Nzk2
+NywtMTkxOTk5MzUyMywtMTQ2Mjg1NjczNiwtNzk3NTY4MDcwLC
+04Mjk5NTkyNzddfQ==
 -->